jalagar/animated-art-engine/README.md

 - **if-then**: You can specify if this trait then have this other trait.
 For example, if ball is pink, then pick these two hats.
 See `layers_if_then` folder and `layerConfigurationsIfThen` in `config.js`.
 - **incompatibilities**: You can specify if you want a layer to be incompatible with another layer.
 For example, if you don't want the flashing background to have a multicolor ball.
 NOTE, this only works if layer names are all unique or else this may lead to unintended behavior.
 See `layers_incompatible` and `const incompatible` in `config.js`.
 You can uncomment the line, and run the code with `layersFolder` set to `layers_incompatible` to see it working in action.

+### Adding specific audio per trait

+🧪 BETA FEATURE

+You can now add specific audio per trait.
+For example if you want wind noises with a wind background, and forest noises with a forest background.

+Just put the audio file in the corresponding layer folder, and step3 will take that and put it on the mp4.
+You can see an example in the `layers_audio` folder.
+Try it out by setting `layersFolder` to `layers_audio` and `enableAudio` to `true`, then run `make all`.
+The mp4 will be the length of frames and the audio will get truncated if it is too long.

 ### Extend existing collection into GIF/MP4